 Lake Whatcom is not only a nearby environmental and recreational treasure but it is also the source of drinking water for 100,000 Whatcom County residents.
 While the Lake is still relatively clean, and drinking water quality is high, human activities in and around the Lake have fed worrisome trends.
 Currently, the Lake is listed by the State Department of Ecology as an impaired water body for excessive phosphorus, and some of the streams entering the lake have been contaminated with fecal coliform bacteria.
 Excessive phosphorus supports growth of algae, depletes oxygen, and can have an impact on water quality.
-Data on Lake health can be viewed in the Lake Whatcom Annual Monitoring Reports produced by the Institute for Watershed Studies at Western Washington University.

 Lake Whatcom Management Program